iturdikulov/notes/kitty.md

 # Kitty (terminal emulator)

 > `kitty` is designed for power **keyboard** users.
-To that end all its controls
-> work with the keyboard (although it fully supports mouse interactions as
-> well).
-Its configuration is a simple, human editable, single file for easy
-> reproducibility (I like to store configuration in source control).
+To that end all its controls work with the keyboard (although it fully supports mouse interactions as well).
+Its configuration is a simple, human editable, single file for easy reproducibility (I like to store configuration in source control).
 >
 > The code in kitty is designed to be simple, modular and hackable.
-It is
-> written in a mix of [[C]] (for performance sensitive parts) and [[Python]]
-> (for easy hackability of the UI).
-It does not depend on any large and complex
-> UI toolkit, using only OpenGL for rendering everything (NOTE: not perfect with
+It is written in a mix of [[C]] (for performance sensitive parts) and [[Python]] (for easy hackability of the UI).
+It does not depend on any large and complex UI toolkit, using only OpenGL for rendering everything (NOTE: not perfect with specific fonts).
-> specific fonts).
 >
-> Finally, kitty is designed from the ground up to support all modern terminal
-> features, such as [[Unicode]], true color, bold/italic fonts,
-> text formatting, etc. It even extends existing text formatting escape codes,
-> to add support for features not available elsewhere, such as colored and
-> styled (curly) underlines.
-One of the design goals of kitty is to be easily
-> extensible, so that new features can be added in the future with relatively
+> Finally, kitty is designed from the ground up to support all modern terminal features, such as [[Unicode]], true color, bold/italic fonts, text formatting, etc. It even extends existing text formatting escape codes, to add support for features not available elsewhere, such as colored and styled (curly) underlines.
+One of the design goals of kitty is to be easily extensible, so that new features can be added in the future with relatively little effort.\
-> little effort.\
 > — <cite>[kitty](https://sw.kovidgoyal.net/kitty/overview)</cite>

 <!-- NEXT: link/note to wezterm -->

-Personally, I just switched to Wezterm and not use kitty right now.
+Personally, I just switched to [[foot]] and not use kitty right now.

 ## Shortcuts

-Kitty support any operation with keyboard (which is cool) and also supports all shortcuts customization.
+Kitty support any operation with keyboard (which is cool) and supports all shortcuts customization.

 `Mod` key in my configuration is `Ctrl+Shift`.

 ## Scrolling

 These shortcuts are working only in terminal mode (not in any TUI/Full screen console application).

 Line up / Line down:<wbr class="f"> `Mod+k` / `Mod+j`